Cetzcher/EK/README.md

 this shows the list of all usernames.

 #### Client:
-The client application is packaged via pyinstall so that no additional dependencies are required when running the app However for the purpose of developing the app ypu should run **make install** (this installs pyqt5, pyinsaller and websocket-client using **pip3**)
+The client application is packaged via pyinstall so that no additional dependencies are required when running the app (the binary is found on: https://github.com/Cetzcher/EK_client_executable)
+However for the purpose of developing the app ypu should run **make install** (this installs pyqt5, pyinsaller and websocket-client using **pip3**)
 This requires pip3 to be availible.
 To build the app via pyinstall run **make build**